binraider/UmbracoCustomVBP/README.md

 ## TO USE:

-1) Place dll in the bin folder, or install the nuget package when it is ready (Its not ready).
+1) Place dll in the bin folder, or install the nuget package ( https://www.nuget.org/packages/UmbracoCustomVBP/ ).

 2) Add these keys to AppSettings, with your own data, obvs